Palestinian genocide allegations: Nicaragua v. Germany (Genocide Convention)

-Political discourse
+Political perspectives

 Positions of national governments on whether Israel is committing genocide in the Gaza war:

 Both Israel and Palestine frequently accuse the other of planning to commit genocide.

 In late 2023, various global leaders and officials voiced their perspectives on the Israel-Gaza conflict, with many labeling Israel's actions in Gaza as "genocide."
 Iranian Foreign Minister Hossein Amir-Abdollahian, Pakistani Foreign Minister Jalil Abbas Jilani, the Taliban, Palestinian President Mahmoud Abbas, Venezuelan President Nicolás Maduro, and the Kurdistan Communities Union were among those who condemned Israel's actions.
 Palestinian-American U.S. Congresswoman Rashida Tlaib accused President Biden of supporting this "genocide," leading to a resolution for censure against her by the Republican caucus, sponsored by Marjorie Taylor Greene.
 On 4 November, Tlaib released a video in which she directly accused President Biden of supporting "the genocide of the Palestinian people".
 Craig Mokhiber from the UN High Commissioner for Human Rights resigned, criticizing the organization for its response to the Gaza war.
 A day after Colombia withdrew its ambassador from Israel, President Gustavo Petro posted on X in Spanish: "It's called genocide, they do it to remove the Palestinian people from Gaza and take it over.
 The head of the state who carries out this genocide is a criminal against humanity.
 Their allies cannot talk about democracy."
 Leaders from Turkey, Brazil, and Syria also condemned Israel's actions.

 The international response continued with various nations expressing strong condemnation.
 The Honduran ministry of foreign affairs stated "Honduras energetically condemns the genocide and serious violations of international humanitarian law that the civilian Palestinian population is suffering in the Gaza Strip".
 South Africa recalled its diplomatic mission from Israel and criticized Israel's ambassador for disparaging those "opposing the atrocities and genocide of the Israeli government".
 South African President Cyril Ramaphosa accused Israel of war crimes and acts "tantamount to genocide" in Gaza.
 Iraqi Prime Minister Mohammed Al Sudani and Iranian President Ebrahim Raisi labeled the conflict a "genocide."
 Meanwhile, journalist Ishaan Tharoor highlighted that: "In protests around the world, in the corridors of the United Nations and in the angry chambers of social media, one word is getting louder and louder: genocide." with governments, UN rapporteurs, and scholars echoing this sentiment.
 The same month Jeremy Corbyn, former leader of the UK Labour Party, called for an International Criminal Court investigation.